MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-migrate-iphone-for-work.md

 - tier2
 ---

-# Migrate to a new iPhone for work or school
+# Migrate to a new iPhone for work

-Transfer apps, settings, and work account credentials from an old iPhone you used for work, to a new one.
+Transfer work account credentials, apps, and settings from the old iPhone you used for work, to your new one.
 This article describes how to:

 * Set up and enroll your new iPhone for work.
 * Transfer data from your old iPhone to your new one.